Empathy: What It Is, Why It Matters, and How You Can Improve

 Listen

-Listening to others is a very good way of developing empathy.
-When we take the time to listen to the things that other people are telling us it is an easy way of understanding how they think and feel.
+Listening to others is a perfect way of developing empathy.
+When we take the time to listen to what other people tell us, we can easily understand how they think and feel.

-Listening is best achieved when we set aside our own thoughts and opinions and carefully think about what another person is saying.
+Listening is best achieved when we set aside our own thoughts and opinions and carefully consider what another person is saying.
 We can also do a better job of listening when we set aside distractions like cell phones or tablets.
-When we give our undivided attention to others we will make them feel like they are cared for and it gives us an opportunity to truly understand their point of view.
+When we give our undivided attention to others, we will make them feel like they are cared for, and it will give us an opportunity to truly understand their point of view.

 Attempt to Understand People with Differing Opinions and Beliefs